AtB-AS/org/GOVERNANCE.md

 All contributors with a _significant_[1] amount of work can be elected as a `committer` by the `member` committee.
-Committers are elected through a voting process and any committer or member can nominate contributor as a potential committer.
+Committers are elected through a voting process and any committer or member can nominate a contributor as a potential committer.

-Committers will have write access to the project they are committers of, but will still have to follow normal procedures with Pull Requests and reviews as rest of contributors, committers and members.
+Committers will have write access to the project they are committers of, but will still have to follow normal procedures with Pull Requests and reviews as the rest of contributors, committers and members.
 See [general contribution guide](./CONTRIBUTING.md).

 ## Voting, consensus, and decisions